qiuyixiang/CS-Note/Tools/Script/Shell.md

 ## ls
 _ls_ list directory contents.
-Unless a directory is given as its first argument, `ls` will print the contents of the current directory defaultly.
+Unless a directory is given as its first argument, `ls` will print the contents of the current directory by default.
 Most commands accept flags and options (flags with values) that start with `-` to modify their behavior

 General Usage:
 ```shell